Skip to main content

 PowerPoint: Handling Your First Child Welfare Appeal

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.0 hour certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare Law and Family Law.
+MCLE/TBLS Information: The webinar was approved for 1.0 hour of MCLE credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.0 hour certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare Law and Family Law.

-This presentation focused on what temporary orders in child welfare cases may be reviewed by appellate courts.
-Justice Julie Countiss of the First Court of Appeals and attorney William B. “Bill” Connolly of Connolly, Schneider, and Shireman, discussed the types of temporary orders in child welfare cases that are subject to mandamus review, the process for a mandamus petition, and notable precedent resulting from mandamus review.
+On May 7, 2024, Justice Julie Countiss of the First Court of Appeals and attorney William B. “Bill” Connolly of Connolly, Schneider, and Shireman, discussed the types of temporary orders in child welfare cases that are subject to mandamus review, the process for a mandamus petition, and notable precedent resulting from mandamus review.

 Recording: Filing for Mandamus in Child Welfare Cases